 But instead of giving her a comforting sense of familiarity, it caused Mrs Tyson alarm.

 “There’s been a huge change in the technology we use in education.
 And the methods and practices of teaching have become much more progressive and fun.
 But school classrooms haven’t changed.
 They look the same as they did in the 1920s,” she comments.

 Research shows that today’s pupils find the traditional classroom space boring, uninspiring and uncomfortable.
 And when they’re bored and uncomfortable, they do not learn as well and their critical-thinking abilities simply switch off.

 These insights inspired Mrs Tyson to revamp the Dainfern College classroom space, with the school’s endorsement.
 She attended various courses on the topic of flexible classrooms, and started testing out new furniture items in her classroom.
 The College has now adopted flexible spaces throughout the Prep School, in line with the school’s commitment to innovation and top-class education, and is now rolling these changes out in the High School too.

-In a flexible classroom, there are a variety of seating options available to the student – from bean bags to stools and rocking chairs.
+In a flexible classroom, there are a variety of seating options available to the student – from bean bags to stools and rocker chairs.
 And they’re colourful and attractive.
-The student decides where he’d like to sit, depending on the task he’s been given by the teacher, or the way he’s feeling.
+The students decide where they would like to sit, depending on the task they have been given by the teacher, or the way they are feeling.